 10. Kong AI Gateway

 Kong AI Gateway 3.12 added MCP support in October 2025, enabling teams already using Kong for API management to add AI agent capabilities without deploying separate infrastructure.
-The platform auto-generates MCP servers from existing REST APIs, turning weeks of integration work into configuration changes.
+The platform can expose existing REST APIs as MCP tools, turning integration work into configuration changes for teams already standardized on Kong.

 API-to-MCP Transformation

-Automatic MCP server generation from REST APIs means existing ML model endpoints become MCP tools without code changes.
-Centralized OAuth 2.1 handles authentication across all generated servers.
+MCP server generation from REST APIs means existing ML model endpoints can become MCP tools without large code changes.
+Centralized OAuth 2.1 handles authentication across generated servers.
 LLM-as-a-Judge policy validation adds AI-powered governance to tool access.

 Enterprise Validation